nightowlcasino/ERGOHACK-III-/ergoscript.md

  **Example Game Design: Simplified Roulette**

- A simplified Roulette game is designed to show how the platform's game NFT token can be implemented.
+ A simplified Roulette game is designed to show how the platform's game token can be implemented.
 As mentioned, the game will have two transactions.
  - Matching player's bet transaction
  - Game Result transaction

 In this Roulette game a player can only bet on the colors: red, black or green.
 The payout will be higher if a player wins with a green bet.

-The following contract a box which stores the platform's game NFT.
+The following contract is a box which stores a singular game token.
 It defines the amount that is needed from the House Contract to match the player's bet as well as payout paths to developers, marketing or bounty contracts (for simplicity this example does not consider these paths).
-Besides the House Contract and this game NFT box, an additional player proxy contract is present at the input, which stores the player's bet in Owls, payment address and guess in the Roulette game.
+Besides the House Contract and this game token box, an additional player proxy contract is present as an input, which stores the player's bet in Owls, payment address and guess in the Roulette game (proxy contract used to standardise INPUTS size)

-As one of the outputs of this transaction is a Roulette Result box with the game info and the player's and House' bets is created.
+One of the outputs of this transaction is a Roulette Result box (guarded by a roulette result contract) with the game info and the player's and House' bets is created.
 The Roulette Result Contract will determine the outcome of the game.
-The House Contract and the Roulette Game NFT box are also re-created by the transaction.
+The House Contract and the Roulette Game token box are also re-created by the transaction.

  Roulette Game NFT guard box design:
  ```scala